Quickstart: Create a Linux virtual machine in the Azure portal

 On the Create a virtual machine page, you can see the details about the VM you are about to create.
 When you are ready, select Create.

 It will take a few minutes for your VM to be deployed.
 When the deployment is finished, move on to the next section.

 Connect to virtual machine

-After the deployment has completed, create an SSH connection with the virtual machine.
+Create an SSH connection with the VM.

 Select the Connect button on the overview page for your VM.

 In the Connect to virtual machine page, keep the default options to connect by IP address over port 22.
 In Login using VM local account a connection command is shown.
 Select the button to copy the command.
 The following example shows what the SSH connection command looks like: